 - You may plan to give short time slots of individual attention to the child spaced well throughout the day.

-- Reassuring your child and being there for them when they need you can help build a strong relationship, which can foster a sense of safety and security for your child.
+- Reassuring your child and being there for them when they need you can help build a strong relationship and foster a sense of safety and security for your child.

 2. Your equation with your partner